Utah Deaf History and Culture

 During the celebration, Marilyn Tiller Call

-and Others Received Special Recognition
+and Others Receive Recognition

-• Mitch Jensen, Certification Program Director of the Utah Interpreter Program, as the longest working employee at the center.
+• Mitch Jensen, Certification Program Director of the Utah Interpreter Program, as the longest-working employee at the center.

-• Jodi Christel Becker and Valerie G. Kinney community members for their dedicated work in compiling the “Utah Deaf History” website.
+• Jodi Christel Becker and Valerie G. Kinney, community members, for their dedicated work in compiling the "Utah Deaf History" website.

 Picture